 The EPA investigators were encouraged by their superiors not to find any actual conclusions when investigating the impacts Teck’s pollution had caused to the environment and the health of residents.
 They were trying to avoid a sticky situation with cross border pollution.
-So several studies the EPA, Department of Health (DOH), and the Agency for Toxic Substances conducted in the 1990’s stated that toxin levels discovered were above safety standards, but more studies would need to be done.
+So of the multiple studies the EPA, Department of Health (DOH), and the Agency for Toxic Substances and Disease Registry (ATSDR) conducted in the 1990’s, they all concluded that heavy metal toxin levels in the area were above safety standards, but more studies would need to be done.
 They were dragging their feet, just as they were told to do.
 The government agencies, created to protect our health and environment, all turned a blind eye to the problem for decades.

 THE HEALTH ISSUES

-Residents in Northport conducted their own health survey in 1991 and 2009.
+Residents in Northport conducted their own community health surveys in 1991 and 2009.
 As part of the 2009 community survey health questionnaires were distributed to current and past residents of Northport, spanning three generations.
 More than 500 people completed questionnaires.
-Per the health cluster guidelines of the Center for Disease Control (CDC) and the ATSDR, the results collected from the returned questionnaires showed health clusters of; brain aneurisms (23), specific cancers (65), parkinson’s disease/multiple scoliosis (13), thyroid diseases (116), and ulcerative colitis and Crohn’s disease (54).
+Per the health cluster guidelines of the Center for Disease Control (CDC) and the ATSDR, the results collected from the returned questionnaires showed health clusters of; brain aneurysms (23), specific cancers (65), parkinson’s disease/multiple sclerosis (13), thyroid diseases (116), and ulcerative colitis and Crohn’s disease (54).
 The DOH had already discovered the health cluster of ulcerative colitis and crohn’s disease in the area in 1992.

 THE LOSING BATTLE